 Flexible Spending Accounts

-If you’re enrolled in the Consumer Choice HSA healthcare plan and choose not to make contributions to an HSA, then you’re eligible to have a Healthcare FSA to cover healthare, prescription, drug, dental and vision expenses.
-You can contribute up to $2,600 a year.
+If you don’t have access to an HSA, you’re eligible to have a Healthcare FSA to cover healthcare, prescription drug, dental and vision expenses.
+You can contribute up to $2,750a year.

 Dependent Care FSA